masonamp/masonamp/README.md

-3rd Year Math of Computation Major at UCLAA
+3rd Year Math of Computation Major at UCLA